 Lyons’ major weakness was nepotism.
 As late as the 1950s, the board was populated exclusively by family members.
-The Financial Times ran a headline “Too much Salmon is bad for Lyons”.
+The Financial Times ran a headline, “Too much Salmon is bad for Lyons”.
 A non-family member chairman was not elected until 1977.
 Although a public company, the majority of voting shares were controlled by the founding families until 1976.
 But by then, it was too late to save the company extant.

-Bass was one of the largest hospitality companies in mid 1990s Britain.
+Bass was one of the largest hospitality companies in mid-1990s Britain.
 The company had successfully introduced popular chain pubs such as All Bar One and O’Neills earlier in the decade.

 Dave & Buster’s was a burger bar/video game arcade hybrid.
-Bass opened its first D&B in Solihull in 1997.
+Bass opened its first D&B in Solihull in the West Midlands in 1997.
 A second outlet was opened in Bristol in 1998 at a cost of £12 million.
-The outlets were large (40,000 to 60,000 square feet) and in out of town locations.
+The outlets were large (40,000 to 60,000 square feet) and located in out of town locations.

 Bass did not invent the D&B concept, and merely held the UK franchise.
-In 2000 Bass withdrew from its franchise agreement and closed the two outlets.
+Bass withdrew from its franchise agreement in 2000 and closed the two outlets.
 The chain still exists in its native America.

 Little Chef dominated roadside catering in Britain, and inspired a rival, Happy Eater, which it was later allowed to acquire.

-Happy Eater was established in 1973 by Michael Pickard, with an outlet at Ripley, Surrey.
-Pickard had formerly managed Little Chef, but had been dismissed, supposedly following a personality clash with its owner, Lord Forte.
+Happy Eater was established by Michael Pickard in 1973.
+Michael Pickard had managed Little Chef, but had been dismissed, supposedly following a personality clash with its owner, Sir Charles Forte.